- Design projects

 Our DHealth course is well-suited to health and social care professionals looking to develop as practitioners and researchers in practice.

 This is a part-time distance-learning programme.
-By utilising web-based delivery, blended with Summer School (typically five days in length), the programme aims to meet the learning needs of busy health and social care practitioners.
+By utilising web-based delivery, blended with Online Summer School (typically five days in length), the programme aims to meet the learning needs of busy health and social care practitioners.

 You will be able to:

 - choose your learning style within a flexible environment while benefiting from a multi-professional community